 - Genki Girl: Aya, almost aggressively so.

 - Gilligan Cut: After the credits of episode two, Reimu remembers sending Suika on an errand and then leaving.
 Reimu imagines Suika asking where she went.
-Cut to a drunken Suika at the shrine saying those exact words with the wind chime from episode one hanging from her right horn.
+Cut to a drunken Suika at the shrine saying those exact words.

 - Glowing Eyes of Doom: Patchy upon getting up after getting a book to the face.
 Uh oh...